EBIvariation/metadata-ws/docs/reference-sequence-import.md

    * PROCESSED_READS.

  It is guaranteed that each analysis contains at most one of these three types.
- Example xml below which is parsed to java object ,
+ Example XML below which is parsed into a Java object:

  ```
  <SEQUENCE_VARIATION>